 The Company follows Statement of Financial Accounting Standards No. 142 ("SFAS 142"), "Goodwill and Other Intangible Assets" which requires that an annual impairment approach be applied to goodwill and indefinite-lived intangible assets.
 The Company performs annual impairment tests based upon a fair value approach rather than an evaluation of the undiscounted cash flows.
 If impairment is identified under SFAS 142, the resulting charge is determined by recalculating goodwill through a hypothetical purchase price allocation of the fair value and reducing the current carrying value to the extent it exceeds the recalculated goodwill.
 If impairment is identified on indefinite-lived intangibles, the resulting charge reflects the excess of the asset's carrying cost over its fair value.
-The Company's goodwill decreased by \$18.8 million during the three months ended March 31, 2005 to \$977.5 million, which was due primarily to the effects of foreign currency translation.
+The Company's goodwill decreased by \$41.5 million during the six months ended June 30, 2005 to \$954.8 million, which was due primarily to the effects of foreign currency translation of \$56.1 million, partially offset by increases due to acquisition activity of \$14.6 million.

-The Company performs the required impairment tests annually in the second quarter.
+The Company performed the required impairment tests annually in the second quarter of 2005 and no impairment was identified.
 This impairment assessment includes an evaluation of approximately 20 reporting units.
 In addition to minimum annual impairment tests, SFAS 142 also requires that impairment assessments be made more frequently if events or changes in circumstances indicate that the goodwill or indefinite-lived intangible assets might be impaired.
 As the Company learns of such changes in circumstances through periodic analysis of actual results or through the annual development of operating unit business plans in the fourth quarter of each year, for example, impairment assessments are performed as necessary.